Here are the answers to the most common questions

 So many people have asked me that question over the years that I finally decided I couldn't stand it anymore!
 In 2007, I created an

-instructional video on how to properly groom a Cocker Spaniel, and now it's available on DVD.
-It's even fairly reasonably priced.
+instructional video on how to properly groom a Cocker Spaniel, and sold it as a DVD.

 - How can I find a Cocker Spaniel breeder in (name of state)?

-I edit a list of Cocker Spaniel breeder web sites for the Open Directory Project.
+There's a list of Cocker Spaniel breeder web sites at the Open Directory Project.

 Click here to see the list, and look for a breeder located near you.